Being an AirBnb Host Brings Culture to Me

 We’ve even been asked if we sleep with a gun under our pillow at night!
 Ugh.
 Obviously, if we felt the need to take such actions, we wouldn’t host.

 Fortunately, through a series of ID verifications, secure electronic payment exchange, and a free million dollar insurance policy, Airbnb makes hosting and earning easy and as close to risk-free as possible.

 Airbnb requires travelers and hosts to submit clear and recognizable profile photos, a verified email address, and phone numbers.
 As a host, I require guests to provide a government ID to confirm.

 Conversations are held within the app/website, kept on file, and begin before a booking takes place and long before a guest shows up at my door.
 I know their name, what they look like, where they are coming from, their reason for visiting our area, and where they are going.

 They know that we are a working farm, have inside dogs that can’t wait to greet them, and precisely what amenities come with their stay.

 All payments are securely exchanged electronically through Airbnb’s app so no surprises there.
 Plus, both guests and hosts leave reviews after each checkout, creating a trackable history of hospitality and accountability.

 This allows both traveler and host to make informed decisions while minimizing risks.

 Experience Airbnb for Yourself

-If you haven’t stayed at an Airbnb in your travels, maybe a $40 off your first stay will help you take that first step.
-You’re welcome!
+If you haven’t stayed at an Airbnb in your travels, maybe now is the time to bump that to the top of your travel bucket list!
 Interested in staying with us on our farm?
 Check out our listing here.
 Want to become a host?
 I can help with that too!
 Just click here.